Jefferies faces stiff competition for Hoare Govett clients

 "The business is tied to the wider services you can offer, and at Jefferies that's pretty substantial now.
 In those terms it's positive for any company to be working with Jefferies," said Shailesh Raikundlia, analyst at Espirito Santo Bank.

-Some of Jefferies' top hires in Europe since 2008 have been M&A bankers specializing in particular industries.
+Some of Jefferies' top hires in Europe since 2008 have been M&A bankers specialising in particular industries.

 Its joint heads of European investment banking, Dominic Lester and Peter Bacchus, relatively recent additions from UBS and Morgan Stanley, are specialists in technology and metals and mining, respectively.